lcaballero/MiniPack/README.md

 # MiniPack

+MiniPack creates new NuGet packages in a few easy steps:

+1. Create new class library in Visual Studio.
+1. Add a Nuspec file and set it to copy to the output directory.
+1. Post-Build Event.
+1. Build the project.

 MiniPack is a really simple way to create packages from within Visual Studio.
-This project merely sets some conventions, then once those conventions are followed a new .NET project simply has to add a Post-Build Event that automates adding a package to a local feed (some location at the root C:\ level).
+This project merely sets some conventions, then once those conventions are followed a new .NET project simply has to add a Post-Build Event that automates adding a package to a local feed.

 ## Initial Setup

+1. Install the command-line NuGet.exe
-1. Clone the project.
+1. Clone the project to a location like C:\LocalNugetPackages\.
 1. Set the execution policy of scripts in PowerShell for both the 64 and 32 bit versions.
-1. Run the bootstrap.ps1 script.
+1. Run the bootstrap.ps1 script, which sets a few environment variables.
-1. Add post-build event.
+1. Add post-build event to your class library project.
+See Post-Build Event.

-### Adding Additional projects
+## Future Projects

 After the initial setup the only step that needs to be repeated for future projects is to add the post-build event.